massoncheg/forgejo-docs/docs/user/agit-support.md

 Note that `HEAD:refs/for/main` is the [Refspec](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec). `HEAD` refers to the [checked out reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References), but can be replaced with any ["local ref"](https://git-scm.com/docs/git-push). `refs/for/main` refers to the destination (**"remote ref"**), with `main` being the **"target branch"**, as in the branch that your submitted change should be applied to.

-The topic will be visible in the Pull Request and it will be used to associate further commits with the same Pull Request.
+The topic will be visible in the pull request and it will be used to associate further commits with the same pull request.

 #### Setting a topic using the session parameter.